-Consistent with Assembly Bill 2004 (Evans) and the Planning, Building, and Environmental Services Director's July 17, 2008 memo, "Assembly Bill 2004 (Evans) & the Sale of Wine for Consumption On-Premises," on-premise consumption of wine purchased from the winery may occur solely in the winery administration and visitor center building and terraces pursuant to the Evans Bill (AB2004).
-Any and all visitation associated with on-premise consumption shall be subject to the 285 person maximum daily tours and tastings visitation limitation and/or applicable limitations of permittee's marketing plan.
+Consistent with Assembly Bill 2004 (Evans) and the Planning, Building, and Environmental Services Director's July 17, 2008 memo, "Assembly Bill 2004 (Evans) & the Sale of Wine for Consumption On-Premises," on-premise consumption of wine produced and purchased from the winery may occur solely in the winery administration and visitor center building and terraces.
+Any and all visitation associated with on-premise consumption shall be subject to the maximum daily tours and tastings visitation limitation and/or applicable limitations of permittee's marketing plan.